 Portfolio flows are the movement of investment capital through tradable financial assets such as equities, bonds, and similar market instruments.
-They describe how investors reallocate existing capital across liquid exposures rather than how capital is committed to long-term control of businesses or projects.
+They describe how investors reallocate capital across liquid exposures that can usually be bought and sold in secondary markets, rather than how capital is committed to long-term operational control of a business, project, or physical asset.
 Within capital flow basics, portfolio flows sit inside the broader category of market-based capital movement but remain narrower in scope because they are tied specifically to securities allocation.

 What portfolio flows include